mali-0024/my_first_git_project/readme.md

-#My git
+# My git
-this is my firt git project
+this is my first git project